molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given a properly initialized `Chem.MoleculeReaderBase`_ subclass instance, molecules can be read in the order provided by the input data by repeatedly calling the `read()`_ method.
+Given a properly initialized `Chem.MoleculeReaderBase`_ subclass instance, molecules can be read in the order specified by the input data by repeatedly calling the `read()`_ method.
 If there are no more molecules to read, the return value of the method will evaluate to ``False``:

 .. code:: ipython3